MedPT: A Massive Medical Question Answering Dataset for Brazilian-Portuguese Speakers: Conclusion

 In this work, we introduced MedPT, the first large-scale, real-world dataset of patient-doctor interactions in Brazilian Portuguese, containing over 384,000 curated question-answer pairs.
 This resource was developed to address the critical gap of culturally and clinically relevant data for a major but under-resourced language, capturing authentic user inquiries that include endemic diseases and local health concerns often absent in translated datasets.
 Our contribution extends beyond collection to the rigorous, multi-stage curation protocol itself.
 We applied a hybrid quantitative-qualitative analysis to every feature, using statistical distributions to guide deep manual inspection.
 This meticulous process, coupled with an LLM-driven annotation of user intent, ensured the dataset's high signal-to-noise ratio and structural richness.

 This high utility was then confirmed through multi-faceted validation.
-Quantitatively, downstream classification experiments established a strong benchmark, with models fine-tuned on MedPT achieving an outstanding 0.94 F1-score on a 20-class task.
+In downstream classification experiments, a 1.7B-parameter model fine-tuned on MedPT achieved an F1-score of 0.94 on the medical specialty classification task across 20 specialties, compared to 0.60 for the base model.
 This, combined with strong few-shot ICL results, proves the dataset's practical value.
 By publicly releasing MedPT, we provide a foundational resource to the research community.
-We aim to foster the development of more equitable, accurate, and safe medical NLP technologies, enabling a new generation of models that can understand the specific clinical and linguistic nuances of the Portuguese-speaking world.
+We aim to support the development of more equitable, accurate, and safe medical NLP technologies, enabling a new generation of models that can understand the specific clinical and linguistic nuances of the Portuguese-speaking world.